 You can also cancel a Direct Debit at any time by writing to your bank or building society, or by emailing, calling or writing to our Supporter Care team:

 - Telephone: 0300 330 0740

 - Email: email@example.com

 Where does the money from the Weekly Lottery go?

 For every £1 ticket bought:

-- 73p is spent supporting stroke survivors and their families, funding research into stroke prevention, treatment and rehabilitation, and supporting the aims of the Stroke Association.
+- 73p helps to rebuild the lives of stroke survivors and their families, funding our support services and research into stroke treatment and rehabilitation, and supporting the aims of the Stroke Association.

 - 15p is spent funding the Weekly Lottery prizes.

 - 12p is on running and managing the Weekly Lottery.